-A relaxed and informative night photography workshop on Hobart’s historic waterfront
+An informative night photography workshop along Hobart’s historic waterfront

 Available all year round with seasonal variation